-Update 2007/07/11: Tested Vanson SDR-120W to power the laptop from the 12V battery, which works fine and uses about 21W which is about 5W less than the mains adaptor draws to power the same workload.
+Update 2007/07/11: Tested Vanson SDR-120W to power the laptop from the 12V battery.
+It works fine and uses about 21W which is about 5W less than the mains adaptor draws to power the same workload.
 Unfortunately, even with no load, the Vanson trips the overload/short detector on the SHS-6, and so cannot be driven by it as things stand.
 I will probably have to build my own low-voltage disconnect (LVD) circuit and draw power directly from the battery.
-I think that I'll have the secondary 'battery OK' threshold set at ~12.5V with a small hysteresis (maybe 0.1V) for the laptop to decide when it can run power-intensive tasks, else even this many not happen each day, even with plentiful sunshine.
+I think that I'll have the secondary 'battery OK' threshold set at ~12.5V with a small hysteresis (maybe 0.1V) for the laptop to decide when it can run power-intensive tasks.
+Else this many not happen each day, even with plentiful sunshine.
 In any case, it should be significantly above the LVD for the laptop and lighting so as to leave plenty of reserve for overnight and overcast days.

-Update 2007/08/06: Still getting some oscillation/cycling when the battery voltage/SOC is marginal, so after adding a larger 10µF 'delay' capacitor to the voltage sensor, I today raised the upper 'switch-on' voltage threshold to about 13.45V which should only be reachable if the battery is charging and at ~80% charged.
-The lower threshold is still at about 12.15V (ie with the battery discharging at an SOC of ~50%+ charged).
+Update 2007/08/06: Still getting some oscillation/cycling when the battery voltage/SOC is marginal.
+So after adding a larger 10µF 'delay' capacitor to the voltage sensor, I today raised the upper 'switch-on' voltage threshold to about 13.45V.
+This should only be reachable if the battery is charging and at ~80% charged.
+The lower threshold is still at about 12.15V, ie with the battery discharging at an SOC of ~50%+ charged.
 I'm still getting a bit of cycling, maybe 2 or 3 on/off cycles, but much better.

 Update 2007/08/20: I'm having trouble with cpufreqd half-failing and refusing to come out of "On Demand Low" mode, so I'm working on a hand-crafted Java-based replacement for my purposes.
 With one CPU clamped down to minimum speed, the other given full range (and using the on-demand governor), and the 'sched_mc_power_savings' flag set to keep one core as idle as possible, power draw from internal batteries seems to be hovering at around 17W, which is excellent.
 A snapshot of the code is available as a BZIP2ed GNU-tar image.